VridhiJ/assessment_neocis/README.md

 # 3D Objects Viewer

 This is a basic 3D viewer written in Python using only 2D graphics (`tkinter`).
-It reads a 3D object from a `.txt` file, renders it as a wireframe, and can also display shaded faces based on their orientation to the camera.
+It reads a 3D object from a `.txt` file, renders it as a wireframe, and can also display shaded faces based on their orientation.

 ## Features
 - Rotatable 3D model using mouse drag